- Visitors & Friends

 Watch the showreel

-2 - Oxford University IT Service are available to produce videos for departmental and college websites, iTunes U or Open Spires, or even for a specific audience – for example, to show at a conference.
-If you are from a department or college and would like assistance to produce a video please contact email@example.com with general enquiries or complete our online request form (link below).
+2 - Oxford University IT Services (including podcasting services) are available to produce videos for departmental and college websites, iTunes U or Open Spires, or even for a specific audience – for example, to show at a conference.
+If you are from a department or college and would like assistance to produce a video please complete our online request form at the top of this page.

 - Guidance on contracts for external companies